-***This article contains spoilers for Avengers vs. X-Men #11, New Avengers #30 and Uncanny X-Men #18.***heard any big Avengers vs. X-Men news lately?
+***This article contains spoilers for Avengers vs. X-Men #11, New Avengers #30 and Uncanny X-Men #18.***Hey, heard any big Avengers vs. X-Men news lately?
 Yes, we talked in detail last week about the major death in Avengers vs. X-Men #11, but with only one more issue of the event left, there's still plenty to talk about, which we'll cover in the latest installment of our AvX Post Game.
 But before we get to all of that: It's probably worth mentioning that Avengers vs. X-Men main series editor Tom Brevoort tweeted the very last panel of Avengers vs. X-Men #12 on Tuesday afternoon, featuring a rose.
 What does it mean?
 (Keep in mind, both "Kiss From a Rose" and Richard Fisk jokes have already been made.)

 THE BIG QUESTION(S):

 Befitting the eventful nature of Avengers vs. X-Men #11, we're asking two questions this week — talking to both Brevoort and Brian Michael Bendis, the writer of the issue.Newsarama: Tom, obviously the death of Professor X was a major turning point in Avengers vs. X-Men, but there's still one more issue left to go.
 Without delving into spoiler territory, what's coming in issue #12?